InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Additional Details and Results on the Preliminary Experiments

-In this section, we provide additional quantitative and qualitative results with further analysis and discussion.
-2-Rectified Flow and its distilled versions are trained following the same training configuration as in Section~\ref{sec:method_reflow}.

-\paragraph{Expanding the Network Size} For distillation, we consider two network structures: (i) U-Net, which is the exact same network structure as the denoising U-Net of SD; (ii) Stacked U-Net, which is a simplified structure from direct concatenation of two U-Nets with shared parameters.
-Compared with two-step inference, Stacked U-Net reduces the inference time to 0.12s from 0.13s by removing a set of unnecessary modules, while keeping the number of parameters unchanged.
-Stacked U-Net is more powerful than U-Net, which allows it to achieve better one-step performance after distillation.
-More details can be found in the Appendix.

-\paragraph{Multiple Reflow} According to Eq.~\eqref{eq:reflow_text_obj}, the reflow procedure can be repeated for multiple times.
+We provide additional quantitative results with parameter-sharing Stacked U-Net and multiple reflow in Table~\ref{tab:appendix_5k} and~\ref{tab:appendix_30k}.
+According to ~\eqref{eq:reflow_text_obj}, the reflow procedure can be repeated for multiple times.
 We repeat reflow for one more time to get 3-Rectified Flow ($v_3$), which is initialized from 2-Rectified Flow ($v_2$).
-3-Rectified Flow is trained to minimize Eq.~\eqref{eq:reflow_text_obj} for $50,000$ steps.
+3-Rectified Flow is trained to minimize \eqref{eq:reflow_text_obj} for $50,000$ steps.
 Then we get its distilled version by generating $1,600,000$ new pairs of $(X_0, \TT{v_3}(X_0))$ and distill for another $50,000$ steps.
 We found that to stabilize the training process of 3-Rectified Flow and its distillation, we have to decrease the learning rate from $10^{-6}$ to $10^{-7}$.